-For questions regarding Certificates of Occupancy or Lead, please refer to those respective web pages.
+For questions regarding Certificates of Occupancy , please refer to that web page.

 Who is required to have their property tested for Lead ?